grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexStoreGatewayHasNotSyncTheBucket

-This alert fires when a Cortex store-gateway is not successfully scanning blocks in the storage (bucket).
+This alert fires when a Mimir store-gateway is not successfully scanning blocks in the storage (bucket).
 A store-gateway is expected to periodically iterate the bucket to find new and deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket for a long time, it may end up querying only a subset of blocks, thus leading to potentially partial results.

 How to **investigate**: